Story of As Long As The Night Lasts

 About the Work

-Today, we live within the uniform, mechanical ticking of standardized time, and have become less attuned to the changing length of days and the subtle shifts of the seasons.
+Today, we live within a uniform structure of time.
+In doing so, we may have become less sensitive than people once were to the changing lengths of days and seasons.

-The piece contains an embedded GPS module that measures the latitude and longitude of its location to calculate the exact times of sunset and sunrise.
+The piece contains an embedded GPS module that measures the latitude and longitude of its location and calculates the local times of sunset and sunrise.

-At sunset, all 24 built-in LEDs illuminate.
+At sunset, all 24 LEDs illuminate.
 As the night deepens, they gradually turn off from one side.
-By midnight, exactly half of them remain lit, and by sunrise, the final LED fades out.
+At midnight, exactly half remain lit, and by sunrise, all of the LEDs will turn off.

-In Tokyo, Japan (approximately 35°N, 139°E), sunset is earliest around 4:30 PM during the winter solstice in December, and latest around 7:00 PM during the summer solstice in June.
+In Tokyo, Japan, around 35° north latitude and 139° east longitude, sunset is earliest around the winter solstice in December, at approximately 4:30 p.m., and latest around the summer solstice in June, at around 7:00 p.m.

 This piece is currently available through made-to-order purchase.